khanyezi/Business-plan/Khanyezi.md

 ## Competitive advantage

 Traditional loan and securitization process generally requires the input of many parties – creditors, underwriters, loan officers, etc. which drive up the administrative costs and make transparency difficult.
+There are large information asymettries that exist in these complex structures and the burden of this is often felt by the party taking out the loan, in the form of high interest rates.

 Because we will be using the blockchain technology, we will be able to offer:
 * Streamlined processes, lower costs, increase transaction speed, enhanced transparency